Dietetics

 Year: 1

 This module provides a broad overview of the concepts of health, health belief, health promotion and behavioural change and the sociological factors that influence that food related behaviour and the practical application of these to public health issues.
-It focuses on strategies for planning and evaluation of current health promotion and nutrition education, the scientific evidence behind nutrition policies and the principles of food labelling in influencing food choices
+It focuses on strategies for planning and evaluation of current health promotion and nutrition education, the scientific evidence, impact and consumer understanding of food and nutrition policies.

 Research Methods and Biostatistics for Nutritional Sciences